sarawelshanderson/CsharpFinal11162018/README.md

 - Microsoft.CodeDom.Providers.DotNetCompilerPlatform.2.0.0
 - Microsoft.Web.Infrastructure.1.0.0.0

 Clone Repository in Visual studio.
-May need to connect tot he Data Source Press F5 to build.
+May need to connect to the Data Source InspectionAppCTXT through the Server Explorer.
+Press F5 to build.
 This will open web browser for application to run.

 Application opens with index page.
-Click on Locations at top of page to experience CRUD: Create, Read, Update, Delete.
+Click on Locations at top of page to experience CRUD: Create (Add Loaction Button), Read (Detail link), Update (Edit link), Delete (Delete link).

 Future commits would include:
 - search function